 With vegetables containing fewer calories per 100 grams than most other food types, they also have the added benefit of being high in vitamins, minerals, and fiber, which can help a person feel more satiated after eating.

 Making changes slowly can be more effective than changing a lot of different things at once.
-By setting small goals and making small changes, people are more likely to succeed.
+By setting small goals and making small changes, people are

 Teens should make sure that their goals are realistic to allow them to stick to their routine in the long term.